What is OSF?

 Getting Started

-• If you're new to OSF, a new account will be created for you.
+- If you are new to OSF, a new account will be created for you.

-• If you already have an OSF account and wish to affiliate your research with Harvard, please read this help guide detailing how to merge your accounts.
-Or, add an alternate email address to your existing account.
+- If you already have an OSF account and wish to affiliate your research with Harvard, please read this help guide to merge your accounts.
+Or add an alternate email address to your existing account.

 Things to Know

-• OSF is recognized by major funding bodies (e.g., NIH, NSF, etc.) as a data repository for DMPs (data management plans).
+- OSF is recognized by major funding bodies (e.g., NIH, NSF, etc.) as a data repository for DMS Plans (data management and sharing plans).

 Example Projects